Merging table cells is an excellent way to add better table structure and layout to your tables in MS Word.

 Method 3: Using the Table Eraser Tool

 Like borders in spreadsheets, MS Word allows us to erase specific borders of table cells using the Table Eraser tool.
-You might be wondering why we are erasing the cell borders when we want to merge cells.
-The fact of the matter is we are, in effect, merging cells into one when we erase the borders between them.

 This tool comes in very handy, especially when you want to merge cells without touching the table contents.

 Step 1: Open up an MS Word document.